perplexityjeff/Windows-DNS-AdBlocker/README.md

 Currently in the script we are using this specific AdBlock file: https://pgl.yoyo.org/adservers/serverlist.php?hostformat=win32reg-sp4&showintro=0&mimetype=plaintext

-The file included in this repo called adservers.dns is a file that is copied to %SystemRoot%\system32\dns as a reference of where the DNS need to go when a ad has been detected.
+The file included in this repo called adservers.dns is a file that is copied to %SystemRoot%\system32\dns as a reference of where the entry detected needs to go when a ad has been detected.
 The one that I added routes everything to localhost making them not appear but you could customize this.

 # Learning